bio-miga/MiGA-Docker/exploring-results/exploring-results.md

 # Exploring Results

 The tutorials include how to retrieve some of the more important results for each case: comparing relationships among genomes, finding clades, and evaluating genomes for completeness and contamination.
-To retrieve more detailed information it is helpful to understand MiGA's directory structure.
+To retrieve more detailed information, it is helpful to understand MiGA's directory structure.
 The following sub-directories are included for each project under the project directory:

 ```text
 .